shrutiparmar2003/Google-Summer-of-Code-2025-Final-Report/README.md

 ---

-### Feature 6: Unified and Refactored Export Workflow
+## Feature 5: Refactored Export Workflow
-Previously, the export logic for each format was scattered and hard to extend.
-The _export_surface() method was refactored to:
+Previously, the export logic was scattered and difficult to extend.
+I refactored _export_surface() to:

-- Group common tasks like polydata preparation and normal orientation.
+- Group common tasks (e.g., polydata preparation, normal orientation).
-- Handle all formats (standard and custom) through a shared, clean control flow.
 - Centralize progress updates and cancellation checks.
+- Make the workflow cleaner and easier to maintain for future extensions.

 ## Export Workflow
 <p align="center">